Electrostatic Precipitators

 The plates of the Plate Precipitators can be sometimes difficult to clean and can also produce ozone and nitrogen oxides.
 Some precipitation filters are provided with special soak-off cleaners that allow the entire plate array to be removed and soaked for several hours, which loosens the particulates.
 A high voltage is applied to the discharge electrode that generates a corona discharge which produces minus ions.
 Electrically charged dust is accumulated on the collecting electrode by an electrical field.
 The accumulated dust is removed by rapping hammer (dry ESP), scraping brush (dry ESP), or flushing water (wet ESP).

-Differentiation of Wet ESP and Dry ESP
+Differentiation of Wet ESP and Dry Electrostatic Precipitators

 Dry electrostatic precipitator ( ESP )